 6. Now, double click on “hosts” to edit the file on the Desktop.

 7. If you are asked “How do you want to open this file?“, double click on “Notepad“.

 8. Now, copy-paste this lines in the Notepad window.

 127.0.0.1 markets.books.microsoft.com # Block access to Microsoft website that is corrupt. # localhost name resolution is handled within DNS itself. # 127.0.0.1 localhost

 Close Notepad window.

-6. Now, right click on “hosts” file on Desktop and click on “Copy” to copy the file.
+10. Now, right-click on “hosts” file on Desktop and click on “Copy” to copy the file.

-7. Press Windows key+R to launch Run and then type this address and hit Enter to go to the file location.
-File Explorer window will be opened.
+11. Press Windows key+R to launch Run and then type this address and hit Enter to go to the file location.

 Close File Explorer window.
 Check if the antivirus on your computer is still detecting any suspicious Microsoft connection or not.

 When the problem is solved, you can easily undo the changes (move the “hosts.org” file to the original directory).
 Check if you are still facing the issue or not.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.